ArcticXO/arcticxo/README.md

 <section>
  <h2>What am I currently working on?</h2>
  <p> currently i have been dabbling into full stack development with Swift and SwiftUI.
-More specifically, API calls and intergration(JSON formatting)</p>
+More specifically, API calls and intergration (JSON response formatting)</p>
 </section>